Wiener-Hopf factorization and non-Hermitian topology for Amoeba formulation in one-dimensional multiband systems: Wiener-Hopf factorization and its application to band topology

 consistent with Eq.~(\ref{eq: Hermitian WHF}).

 Similarly, Hamiltonians in class DIII are block off-diagonal and admit an SWHF structurally equivalent to the AIII form introduced in Eq.~(\ref{eq: SWHF for class AIII}).
 Time-reversal and particle-hole symmetries, however, constrain $A$ to satisfy $A=-A^\top$ in an appropriate basis.
-Choosing a suitable $U$, as introduced in Eq.~(\ref{eq:gauge_freedom_WHF}), we can determine the factors as,
+Given the skew-symmetry of $A$, the argument analogous to the Hermitian case [Eq.~\eqref{eq: Hermitian WHF}] implies that the partial indices must appear in pairs of opposite signs $(\kappa_m, -\kappa_m)$.